Back to insights

 Enterprises must take measurable action to fulfill these demands in order to maintain their competitiveness and profitability, e.g., by improving energy efficiency, investing in renewable energy sources, and matching their net-zero targets.
 For most, procuring carbon credits is a crucial component of that effort.
 Especially the optimization of enterprises’ engagement strategies in the voluntary credit market (VCM) and their carbon credit portfolios are substantial to counteract emissions that cannot be reduced internally.

 So far, most enterprises have created their carbon credit portfolios with the primary objective of reducing and removing unavoidable emissions from their operations.
 Increasingly, credits are also the mode of choice to reduce emissions outside the company's control, i.e., the upstream supply chain.
-This means that many businesses ask their suppliers to compensate for emissions as a contribution to their climate targets.
-With many companies still in the process of setting up their own (Scope 1+2) portfolios, setting up compensation for downstream customers requires even more care.
+This means many businesses ask their suppliers to compensate for emissions as a contribution to their climate targets.
+With many companies still in the process of setting up their own (Scope 1 and 2) portfolios, setting up compensation for downstream customers requires even more care.
 Companies must not only navigate the still complex and volatile carbon market but also comply with their customers' compensation requirements.

 More often than not, the question arises whether suppliers' compensation matches the buyers' climate ambition.